 We often avoid pain-blocking medication outside of post-surgical situations, because we use pain as a guide to our treatment.

 Steroid injections can be used to reduce swelling, pain, or stiffness.
-Platelet-rich plasma is a newer treatment with promising results for tendons and arthritis, however it is often not covered by insurance.
+Platelet-rich plasma and bone marrow concentrate therapies are newer treatments with promising results for tendons and arthritis, however, they are not always covered by insurance.
 Like platelet-rich plasma, whole blood can be used to treat tendon injuries.
 Percutaneous tenotomy is a method to treat tendon injuries using ultrasound to find an area of injury and break up scar tissue.